Anxiety Medications and Alcohol Interactions

 Alcohol interactions with anxiety drugs

 Many anxiety drugs have central nervous system depressant activity and interact with alcohol.
-Be sure to review your prescription information and ask your pharmacist; do not drink alcohol with benzodiazepines due to the risk of enhanced drowsiness, sedation, and impaired judgement.
+Be sure to review your prescription information and ask your pharmacist; do not drink alcohol with benzodiazepines due to the risk of enhanced drowsiness, sedation, impaired judgement, or overdose.

 Chronic alcohol abuse can elevate the risk for liver disease, such as cirrhosis.
-Some medications, for example duloxetine (Cymbalta, Irenka) may also cause liver damage.
-Combining medications that can lead to liver toxicity with alcohol may further increase that risk.
+Some medications can also cause liver damage, for example duloxetine (Cymbalta, Irenka) used to treat anxiety in people 7 years and older.
+Combining medications that can lead to liver toxicity with alcohol may further increase the risk for side effects.

-Combining alcohol and anxiety medications with CNS depressant activity like benzodiazepines can lead to:
+Combining alcohol and anxiety medications with central nervous system (CNS) depressant activity like benzodiazepines can lead to:

 - extreme drowsiness